jackd0tcom/honey-hole/README.txt

 * Users can see and clickthrough deals on the page
 * PHP rendered frontend

+= 2.0 =
+* Under the Hood
+- Migration to multiple files - everything migrated successfully

+* New Features
+-

 == Upgrade Notice ==

-= 1.0 =
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.

-= 2.0 =
-Migration to multiple files - everything migrated.